TerryOtt/segmentcsv2kml/README.md

 1. Click the blue *Import* link under "Untitled Layer"
 1. Select the first KML (filename starts with "01")
 1. Let the system chew on that
-1. Once the points for the layer are loaded, disable the layer (click the checkbox)
+1. Once the points for the layer are loaded, click the blue "Individual styles" link for the new layer
-1. Click *Add layer* button
+1. Click on "Group playce by: Individual styles" and select "Uniform style"
+1. Click the X for the popup window for layer style info
+1. Hover mouse to right of "All items" and click the paintcan icon
+1. Select an appropriate color for your pins (e.g., light blue for Major Highway, light green for Minor Highway)
-1. Click the blue *Import* link under the new "Untitled Layer"
+1. Click the X for the popup window for color/icons
-1. Select second KML file (file will start with "02")
-1. Repeat steps 7-9 until all KML files are uploaded (in order by filename)
+1. Repeat for all KML files

-1. Re-enable all layers starting at the bottom layer and working your way up
+Note there is an order pins are drawn.
+The pins in the first layer listed are drawn first, then pins from second layer, etc.

+This may mean you want to have your highest Functional Classification layers at the BOTTOM of the list, so those pins are on top.

 # Licensing